 Check the financial aid website for more information on payment plans and tuition waivers.

-Connect with other students, parents, and admissions professionals to learn more about about Holy Name Technical School in the College Confidential forums
+See what others are saying about Holy Name Technical School in the College Confidential forums